BluAge/ServerlessCOBOLforAWS/VSCodeCompilerForCOBOL-UserGuide.md

 ### 3. File creation

-  Create a new file, in that folder, named GETENV.cbl:
+  Create a new file, in that folder, named GETENVS.cbl:

 ![creating a new cobol file](./images/VSCODE_create_new_cobol_file.png)